 Not too hard.
 If you follow the instructions and are building in a safe environment, it’s pretty hard to screw up: everything has a set place.
 You won’t accidentally plug your GPU into your CPU slot, for instance.
 If you’re ever in doubt when building, consult your motherboard manual and the manual for the part that you’re attempting to install.
 This will usually clear up any confusion and help you finish up.

 The hardest part of the process for beginners is at the start, with newbies running into compatibility issues but there is a lot of material online nowadays to help you through it.
+We have created a how-to build a gaming PC guide, helping you through said compatibility questions and offering complete step-by-step instructions to help you through the process.

 Almost no tools are actually necessary for most builds, but a screwdriver will be a necessity for standoff screws and mounting other components, like your cooler or your drives.
 Your case will often come with thumbscrews to make installing expansion cards easier, as well.